Fernando-Cusco/Fernando-Cusco/README.md

 **Fernando-Cusco/Fernando-Cusco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-###  Voy a ser iOS developer algún día.

- Intento aprender diferentes lenguajes y herramientas, entre ellos:
+ Intentando aprender diferentes lenguajes y herramientas:
 * HTML
 * CSS
 * JavaScript